 Confidence that you are doing the best thing for your baby

-Lake Health’s Lactation Center at TriPoint Medical Center and West Medical Center provides guidance and answers about breastfeeding for both new and expectant mothers.
+Our Lactation Centers at UH TriPoint Medical Center and UH Lake West Medical Center provides guidance and answers about breastfeeding for both new and expectant mothers.
 Located in the Family Birthing Center of each hospital, our lactation centers provide:

 Support while you’re in the hospital after giving birth